vuecine21/sitemap-generator/docs/docs.md

 ## Client-Side Crawler

-The crawler is responsible for finding urls in in the crawled documents.

 ### crawler

+The crawler is responsible for finding urls in in the requested documents.

 The generator will load the Crawler module in tabs.
 The crawler module will then look for urls in the particular tab and send its findings to background in a message.
 After that the background generator will close the tab.